Developments in the Tensor Network -- from Statistical Mechanics to Quantum Entanglement: MPS-type algorithms for 1D quantum systems

 For later convenience, we turn to the matrix representation with the CTM-diagonal basis, which was already introduced in the previous section.
 Assuming $n$=even, we may write the wavefunction matrix as

-where ${\sf F}(s_n)$ and ${\sf \Omega}$ respectively denote matrix representations of the $F$-tensor and the singular values of the CTM.\cite{site_matrix,comment_tilde} Since ${\sf \Omega}$ is a diagonal matrix, it corresponds to weights attached to the horizontal dotted line in the diagram of Eq.~(\ref{offo_even}).
+where ${\sf F}(s_n)$ and ${\sf \Omega}$ respectively denote matrix representations of the $F$-tensor and the singular values of the CTM.\cite{site_matrix,comment_tilde} In the diagram of Eq.~(\ref{offo_even}), ${\sf \Omega}$ is the singular values of the CTM, which joints the horizontal dotted line with the vertical one.
+This representation of the wavefunction clearly corresponds to Eq. (\ref{wf_classical_quantum}) for the CTMRG within a tiny deviation due to the difference of the boundary conditions.
 Note that the bond-parity symmetry of $\hat{h}_{n,n+1}$ yields ${\sf F}^\dagger(s_{n+1})$ at the $n+1$th site.

 As mentioned before, a direct application of the CTM to the Suzuki-Trotter decomposed system may not be so convenient.
 The iTEBD provides an easy-to-use iterative algorithm of evaluating Eq. (\ref{offo_even}) with no explicit use of the 3-leg vertex weight and the CTM.
 In order to improve ${\sf F}$ and ${\sf \Omega}$ starting from certain initial tensors, we directly operate the 4-leg weight $U_{n,n+1}$ to ${\sf \Psi}_\mathrm{e}$,